Keep in Touch with Direct Mail Postcards

 Your best source of increased sales is from your current customers.
 The people most likely to purchase your products and/or services are the ones who have paid for them before.
 They know you.
 They were happy with their last purchase and you got to bypass that whole “get to know you” step you typically go through with new prospects.

-The following are tips to help you get the most out of your postcard marketing program to your existing customers.
+The following are tips to help you get the most out of your direct mail postcards marketing program for existing clients.

 Rule #1: Make sure you get all your customer’s data.